jozic/sbt-about-plugins/README.md

 Installation
 ------------

-Only a SNAPSHOT version available at this time
+To use **latest stable** version add this line to your **plugins.sbt**:

+    addSbtPlugin("com.github.jozic" % "sbt-about-plugins" % "0.1.0")

-To use the **latest snapshot** version, add Sonatype snapshots repository resolver into **plugins.sbt** file:
+To use the **latest snapshot** version, also add Sonatype snapshots repository resolver:

     resolvers += "Sonatype snapshots" at "http://oss.sonatype.org/content/repositories/snapshots/"

-    addSbtPlugin("com.github.jozic" % "sbt-about-plugins" % "0.1.0-SNAPSHOT")
+    addSbtPlugin("com.github.jozic" % "sbt-about-plugins" % "0.1.1-SNAPSHOT")

 Usage
 -----